Nexusphobiker/BNK-Editor/README.md

 This is an Editor for BNK files used in some games.

 Requirements:
-- Correct convert .wem file (Mono/Stereo Vorbis/WhateverCodec)
+- Correct converted .wem file (Mono/Stereo Vorbis/WhateverCodec)
 - Knowing which of the files you want to change (index)
 - a .bnk file with usable .wem files